MoonSpruc/MoonSpruc/README.md

 <h2 align="center"> 🌲 Knowledge 📖 </h2>
 </div>
 <div align = "center">
 <p align = "justify">My favorite and primary programming language is JavaScript.
 I have managed to create a lot of interesting things in it.
-I don't use any frameworks.
+No frameworks I do not use, only pure JavaScript I think it is more than enough for most tasks.
 If you want to know what I have created, check out my repositories.
 Other programming languages (CSharp, CPlusPlus, Python) I used only during my studies, I didn't try them outside of it.
 Anyway, what I have is what I have :) . <br></p>
 <p align = "center">
      <a href="https://skillicons.dev">
         <img src="https://skillicons.dev/icons?i=bash,git,github,javascript,py,cs,cpp,css,html,gulp,webpack,sass,githubactions&perline=7"alt="My Skills"/>